FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_2_Epistemology_Methodology/2_Epistemology_Methodology.md

 ## Lecture 2

-Epistemological/methodological challenges of network science in computational social science, representativity problems, network science as a way to handle organised complexity, research examples
+Epistemological/methodological challenges of network science in computational social science, network science as a way to handle organised complexity, research examples

 --